-Philip Gowland

-Director of Corporate Assurance

-22 November 2024
+Philip Gowland Director of Corporate Assurance 22 November 2024

-What could get in the As a Strategic Delivery Risk: Lead Exec Board Committee what could get in the way?
-Challenges generating data and / or evidence to support interventions to address Health Inequalities If we do not execute plans to consistently create, use and respond to data inside our services and with others our leaders lack the time, skills or diligence to see through specific changes or are distracted by 'wider system' priorities because RB FDE FDE then this will lead to a lack of f precision in how the Trus st reshapes s services Risk Score Current (Nov 2024) Target Target (March 2026) I 4 L 3 12 - 1 3 L 2 6 Data Availability Health Inequalities - Reportable Data Sets of data relating to Promises.
+What could get in the As a Strategic Delivery Risk: Board Committee way?
+If we do not e inside our s Challenges generating data and / or evidence to support interventions to address Health because our leaders lack the time, skills or diligence to see through specific changes or are distracted by 'wider system' priorities FDE FDE Inequalities then this will lead to a lack of precision in how the Trust reshapes services Risk Score Current (Nov 2024) Targe (March 2026) I 4 L 3 12 I 3 L 2 6 Data Availability Health Inequalities - Reportable Data Sets of data relating to Promises.
 Identify a baseline position and detail planned further work across a range of data points including the establishment of targets (via Reportal 521 Health Inequalities Dashboard) (Pointed towards health inequality related promises 6, 7, 8, 10, 11, 12 and 17) Data refinement processes - oversight of the portal; removal of underutilised reports will be completed.
-Digital Ne eds Survey (completed in Q2) campaign establishing mental health and community use cases associated with the use of the Yorkshire & The Humb Shared [clinical] Record.
+Data Save oaign (Sche duled Q3/Q4 alise the six key to provide the b care'.
+Th establishing mental health and community use cases associated with the use of the Yorkshire & The Humber Shared [clinical] Record.
 November New personalised care visualisation (20 attendees in total).
 The personalised care visualisation is a new development for PROMs and 4ww Saving events in SystmOne (14 attendees in total).
 Accurately recording both clinical consultations of different types, as well as administration events Communicating with patients digitally (40 attendees in total).
 This covered all of the patient-facing applications. use of health inequalities data for frontline staff.
-Making Changes Joint Strategic Needs Assessment aligns and ir Responding to the health inequalities data; ider developing actions that seek to respond to or a them and the impact that they have had for those ntifying what gaps or shortfalls there are ddress these.
+Making Changes Joint Strategic Needs Assessment aligns and in Responding to the health inequalities data; ider developing actions that seek to respond to or a them and the impact that they have had for the ntifying what gaps or shortfalls there are ddress these.
 Must demonstrate what t Assurance - How will v ve know the controls are working?
-Revised IQPR and associated Health Inequality measurements / indicators with reporting that confirms that as a result of action there are reductions in the health inequalities Clarification of cohorts of data linked to Promises, collection tools and reporting - progress reports to Equity and Inclusion Group (July 2024 and September 2024) and to PHPIP Committee (November 2024) Strategy Progress Reports on related Board - November 2024 (Promises and Priorities Promise Plan L/Hood (promise) deliverables: Promise 6 (PHPIP - Equity and Inclusion Plan) Promise 8 (PHPIP - Equity and Inclusion Plan) Scorecard) 6 (For each identified measure of success (3 for each Promise) there is a RAG rating based on Plan - 'confidence of having a plan'; and L/Hood - 'of delivery') 8
+Revised IQPR and associated Health Inequality measurements / indicators with reporting that confirms that as a result of action there are reductions in the health inequalities Clarification of cohorts of data linked to Promises, collection tools and reporting - progress reports to Equity and Inclusion Group (July 2024 and September 2024) and to PHPIP Committee (November 2024) to complete for some Strategy Progress Reports on related Board - November 2024 (Promises and Priorities Promise Plan L/Hood (promise) deliverables: Promise 6 (PHPIP - Equity and Inclusion Plan) Promise 8 (PHPIP - Equity and Inclusion Plan) Scorecard) 6 (For each identified measure of success (3 for each Promise) there is a RAG rating based on Plan - 'confidence of having a plan'; and L/Hood - 'of delivery') 8